-For example, going with Keyword campaign wasn’t a bad idea at all.
+For example, going with a Keyword campaign wasn’t a bad idea at all.
 Keywords allow you to put your ads on sites related to the content of your promo.
 Website publishers always define the keywords for their sites, so Zeropark can successfully go about the matchmaking process.
 In this case, any keywords related to soccer (don’t forget about “football”!) would work.

 Getting the right setup

 With a daily budget of $1200, the advertiser in our example opted for a mobile-only campaign, deciding to display his ads only to Android device users.

 Since Caliente is a Mexican site, the targeting was set just for Mexico not to promote the offer to ineligible users.

 Lastly, the Day Parting was specified to avoid spending money during the late-night and early morning hours and to match fans’ betting activities.